As amended at the Special General Meeting, 16 March 2023.

 - Membership shall be open to all interested in the objectives of the Club.

-- The annual subscription rates shall be recommended by Council to each Annual General Meeting.
+- The annual subscription rates shall be recommended by Council for approval either by each year’s Annual General Meeting or earlier by a specially convened General Meeting of the Club.
 Subscriptions shall be payable in advance on 1 September in each calendar year and those joining during the membership year may be asked to pay the appropriate part of the annual subscription.
 Any Member whose subscription is unpaid within six months from that date may be removed from membership.

 - The Club shall have three categories of Honorary Office-bearers to be designated as follows: Honorary Patron, Honorary President and Honorary Vice-President.

-- The affairs of the Club shall be managed by a Council of paid-up members of the Club, consisting of the following Office-bearers: the President, Vice President(s), Secretary, Treasurer, Programme Secretary, Membership Secretary, Editor, Publicity Officer, Minutes Secretary and up to nine Ordinary Members.
+- The affairs of the Club shall be managed by a Council of paid-up members of the Club, consisting of the following Office-bearers: the President, Vice President(s), Secretary, Treasurer, Programme Secretary, Membership Secretary, Editor, Publicity Officer, Minutes Secretary, Web Manager and up to eight Ordinary Members.

 - The Secretary shall be responsible for proper minutes of the Club’s business and transactions, conduct official correspondence, and have custody of and responsibility for all the Club’s records or other property placed in his or her charge.
 The minutes and other records of the Club shall be open to inspection by members of the Club on request.